joshvillbrandt/localForageLRU/README.md

 ## Development

-This repo is testing with node 0.10.
+This library has been developed with node 0.10.
 If you don't have node, first install it with [nvm](https://github.com/creationix/nvm).

 Here is how to checkout the code, install the dependencies, and run the tests: